ARC-LTER/UnispecR/README.md

 3. Visualizations : shiny application built to explore the ArcticLTER unispec record (2009-present)

-Scripts and summary documents currently construction are left in the main directory.
+User friendly scripts and summary documents currently under construction.

 ## Prerequisites

-The end goal is for code to be operable by somehow with a little but not much experience of R.  All code is written in R and utilizes the "tidyverse" packages, inspired by the practices & methodology well documented in [R for Data Science](http://r4ds.had.co.nz/data-import.html).
+The end goal is for code to be operable by somehow with a little but not much experience of R.  All code is written in R and utilizes the "tidyverse" packages.
+A good place to start for some background in R and good coding practices:  [R for Data Science](http://r4ds.had.co.nz/data-import.html).

 ## Getting Started